3 Documents Law Firms Need Before Hiring a New Managed Service Provider

 Whether or not your firm is considering changing MSPs, firm and IT leaders should have access to all the documents outlined above.
 If they do not, it’s important to collect the information now so it can be easily referenced and updated in the future.
 Keeping these documents up to date and readily accessible is always our recommendation.

-If you have questions about which documents and policies your firm may need when transitioning to a new MSP, Frontline Managed Services can help.
+Frontline Managed Services can help.
 We are proudly one of the only MSPs worldwide that is highly specialized in the legal industry.
-Contact us today.

 Bailee Rios serves Frontline as Director of Service Delivery in Managed Information Technology Services(MITS) with Legal IT and operations spaces expertise.